fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 The attribute `_attribute/txSpec` allows you to set specifications for all of the flakes pertaining to a certain attribute.
 Flakes are accessed via the `(flakes)` function.

-You can get the value of all the true flakes (flakes being added) with the `(valT)` function, as well as all of the false flakes (flakes being retracted) with the `(valF)` function.
+You can get the value of all the true flakes (flakes being added) with the `(objT)` function, as well as all of the false flakes (flakes being retracted) with the `(objF)` function.
 Like all other specs, `_attribute/txSpec` is a multi-cardinality ref attribute, which references entities in the `_fn` collection.

 For example, the below `_attribute/txSpec` ensures that the `crypto/balance` being added is equal to the `crypto/balance` being retracted.
 View the full [cryptocurrency example](#cryptocurrency) to see this